ZTF SN Ia DR2: Impact of the galaxy cluster environment on the stretch distribution of Type Ia supernovae: Introduction

-Studying the SN Ia properties as a function of their location in cluster environments is however challenging since only about 10\% of galaxies (and thus of SNe~Ia at first order) are within a cluster \citep{tin08,con16}.
-One then needs to have access to a sample of several thousands of SNe~Ia to expect any significant signal.
-This is only made possible thanks to the new large-area time-domain cosmological surveys such as ZTF or the Dark Energy Survey \citep[DES;][]{des24}.
-Nonetheless, a few studies have already been done on the impact of cluster environment on SN Ia properties. \cite{xav13} identified a ${\sim}3\sigma$ discrepancy between the stretch distributions obtained with 48 SNe Ia detected with the Sloan Digital Sky Survey-II in clusters and 1015 SNe Ia detected in the field.
-More recently, \cite{lar23} compared the light curve properties of 102 SNe Ia detected in two different regions of X-ray selected clusters with the ones of a sample detected in the field.
-Both works do not find any evidence for variation in the color distributions between the respective sub-samples, but seem to indicate that SNe Ia from clusters have more fast-evolving light curves than the ones detected in the field, as expected in the \cite{rig20} and \cite{nic21} two population model.
+Studying the SN Ia properties as a function of their location in cluster environments is challenging, however, because only about 10\% of galaxies (and thus of SNe~Ia at first order) are within a cluster \citep{tin08,con16}.
+Access to a sample of several thousand SNe~Ia is therefore required for any significant signal to be expected.
+This is only made possible by the new large-area time-domain cosmological surveys such as the ZTF or the Dark Energy Survey \citep[DES;][]{des24}.
+Nonetheless, a few studies have already been performed on the impact of the cluster environment on SN Ia properties \citep[e.g.][]{toy23}. {Several studies also focused on the rate of SNe Ia in clusters across wide redshift ranges \citep{gra08,mao10,gra14}}. \cite{xav13} identified a ${\sim}3\sigma$ discrepancy between the stretch distributions obtained with 48 SNe Ia detected with the Sloan Digital Sky Survey-II in clusters and 1015 SNe Ia detected in the field.
+More recently, \cite{lar23} compared the light-curve properties of 102 SNe Ia detected in two different regions of X-ray selected clusters with those of a sample detected in the field. {Finally, \cite{toy23} compared the properties of 66 DES SNe Ia observed in red-sequence-selected galaxy clusters to those of 1024 DES SNe Ia located in field galaxies.
+None of these three works reported any evidence for variation in the color distributions between the respective subsamples, but they indicated with a high confidence level that the light curves of SNe Ia from clusters evolve faster than those detected in the field, as expected in the \cite{rig20} and \cite{nic21} two population model.}